 The main benefit of shifting to global marketing is that it allows you to reach more customers.
 As long as your brand has demand in your target market, there is a customer base.
 A brand which sells successfully in the home country will often perform well in global markets.
 So take into consideration the above factors so as to take full advantage of the global market prospects in several ways.

-Sergio Arboledas is Digital Marketing Manager at Loveurope Group, a London-based advertising production services group.
+Sergio Arboledas is Digital Marketing Manager at Loveurope and Partners, a London-based advertising production services group.
 Sergio started his career in London at Textappeal, one of the leading transcreation agencies in London where developed a good understanding of the transcreation workflow and its importance for global brand success.
 Now at Loveurope, Sergio is in charge of all things marketing (email marketing campaigns, social media, SEO, SEM, events organisation, content creation, etc.) as well as supports all the Loveurope Group brands.